iia/Thirst/README.md

     sudo apt install yui-compressor python-serial python-pip python-setuptools -y

-Before compiling the firmware the build environment must be prepared.
+Before compiling the firmware make sure you have a working compiler toolchain for ESP8266.

 First download the latest released Espressif Non-OS SDK for ESP8266 from [here](https://github.com/espressif/ESP8266_NONOS_SDK/releases) and extract